CubikNeRubik/angular-electron-typeorm-starter/README.md

 **Your application is optimised.
 Only /dist folder and node dependencies are included in the executable.**

-## Browser mode
+## Known issues

-You can't use TypeORM in browser so it is not possible.
+1. **Browser mode.** You can't use TypeORM in browser so it is not possible.If you need to run app in browser and don't need TypeORM you can use [angular-electron](https://github.com/maximegris/angular-electron) for that.
-If you need to run app in browser and don't need TypeORM you can use [angular-electron](https://github.com/maximegris/angular-electron) for that
+1. **Windows Build.** You cannot make build for `windows` if path to project folder contains spaces or not latin letters.

 [github-watch-badge]: https://img.shields.io/github/watchers/CubikNeRubik/angular-electron-typeorm-starter.svg?style=social
 [github-watch]: https://github.com/CubikNeRubik/angular-electron-typeorm-starter/watchers
 [github-star-badge]: https://img.shields.io/github/stars/CubikNeRubik/angular-electron-typeorm-starter.svg?style=social